-Updated: 17th February 2017
+Updated: 23rd February 2018

 The tapered head tube and the fork steerer keep the bike tracking beautifully when you hit the corners hard and fast - Road CC

-You get full Shimano groupsets on all models, starting with 2x10 speed Tiagra on the TCR Advanced 3 moving up to 105 and Ultegra 2x11 speed as you move up through the range.
-With Ultegra Di2 on the Advanced Pro Disc you get the rapid shifting precision that only electronic drivetrains can offer.
-The TCR Advanced models all feature compact 50/34t chainsets for easier pedalling while the Advanced Pro models get 52/36t chainsets which gives you the big gears you need to ride even faster.
-The Disc models feature Shimano hydraulic disc brakes that offer great modulation for fine speed control that work just as well in the wet as in the dry.
+Most of the bikes in the Giant TCR range get full Shimano groupsets.
+Starting with 2x10 speed Tiagra on the TCR Advanced 3, moving up to 2x11 speed with 105, Ultegra and Dura-Ace as you go through the range.
+With Ultegra Di2 on the TCR Advanced 0, Advanced Pro 0 you get the rapid shifting precision that only electronic drivetrains can offer.
+You also get electronic shifting on the TCR Advanced SL bikes, with SRAM eTap and Dura-Ace Di2 topping out the range.

+The TCR Advanced models all feature compact 50/34t chainsets for easier pedalling.
+You get bigger gears on the Advanced Pro and SL models with 52/36t chainsets so can ride even faster.
+The Disc models feature Shimano hydraulic disc brakes that offer great modulation for fine speed control that works just as well in the wet as in the dry.
 The 12mm thru axles on all the disc models add stiffness for improved control under heavy braking.

-Shod with fast rolling Giant Gavia tyres, the TCR Advanced Pros are supplied already set up as a tubeless system, so you can take advantage of this lightweight, puncture reducing technology straight out of the box.
-The PR-2 and SR-2 wheels feature conventional rims that, while not-quite-as-lightweight as the SLRs, offer confident performance on every road.
+For 2018 all the TCR bikes are supplied with tubeless wheels and tyres, so you can take advantage of this lightweight, puncture reducing technology straight out of the box.
+The PR-2 and SR-2 wheels on the TCR Advanced bikes feature conventional rims that, while not-quite-as-lightweight as the SLRs, offer confident performance on every road.

 Giant’s emphasis on composite technology and its development of quality own brand wheels and tyres mean that you’re unlikely to feel short changed by the components fitted – Cycling Weekly